Department of Management, Politics and Philosophy

 - Centre for Business History

-The project is part of ReNEW (Reimagining Norden in an Evolving World), which is funded by NordForsk.
+Her research is funded by ReNEW (Reimagining Norden in an Evolving World), NordForsk.

 - Organizations and institutions